-As explained in question 3 below, the sentence for violating this law gets harsher with each successive conviction.1
+As explained in question 3 below, the sentence for violating this law gets harsher with each successive infraction.1

 If the defendant is facing the specific charge of driving at too slow a pace on a highway’s left lane, there is another possible defense: that the driver did not know that he/she was driving below the speed limit: Perhaps the car’s odometer was defective, or there was insufficient signage to indicate what the speed limit was.
-If the D.A. cannot prove beyond a reasonable doubt that the defendant knew, or should have known, that he/she was not driving fast enough, the case should be dropped.
+If the judge does not find beyond a preponderance of the evidence that the defendant knew, or should have known, that he/she was not driving fast enough, the case should be dropped.

-3. What are the penalties for “driving too slowly” in Las Vegas, Nevada?
+3. What are the penalties for “driving too slowly”?

-Chances are very good that a citation for driving at too slow a pace can get reduced to a non-moving violation, especially if the person has little-to-no criminal history.
+Chances are very good that a citation for driving at too slow a pace can get reduced to a non-moving violation, especially if the person has little-to-no traffic offense history.